skade/yakshav.es/_sources/from-the-rider-down.md

 Steve has recently informed [the wider community](https://internals.rust-lang.org/t/exploring-new-communication-channels/7859) that the Rust project is trying out discord as a chat host.
 This has been ongoing for a while _and_ has a lot of backstory.

-This is strictly my personal opinion.
+This is strictly my personal opinion and while I mention a lot of tools in passing, it's also not an evaluation.

 ## The Rider